The Hawke's Bay Trails stretch over the Heretaunga Plains and weave between the twin cities of Napier and Hastings.

 Stretching from Bay View in the north to Cape Kidnappers in the South, with Napier, Hastings and Havelock North in between, this trail network follows a mix of dedicated cycle paths and quiet country roads.
 With almost endless route options from easy to ambitious, it’s a great way to reach many Hawke’s Bay attractions while soaking up the scenery.

 This extensive trail network loops widely across the bucolic Heretaunga Plains and along the coast.
-Helpfully divided into themed quadrants – Water, Landscape, Wineries and the iWay (a handy connector), the trails can also be linked-up and short-cut using the quiet, country roads that crisscross the plains.
+Helpfully divided into themed quadrants – Water, Landscape, Wineries, the trails can also be linked-up and short-cut using the quiet, country roads that crisscross the plains.
+There is also an extensive urban cycle trail network in the main cities of Napier and Hastings, called iWay that link to the trails.
 The excellent, colour-coded trail map makes it easy to plan the perfect sightseeing tour.

 Offering a taste of the pretty countryside the region is famous for, the Puketapu Loop is a half-day ride up and down the banks of the Tutaekuri River, with the cycle-friendly Puketapu pub offering refreshment at the halfway point.
 Enthusiastic riders can extend this ride by starting in art deco Napier, and finishing with a pedal along tree-lined Marine Parade.